Blend: A Unified Data Discovery System: Experiments

-We evaluate the performance of \system on a set of well-known data discovery operations: Single- and multi-column join search, union search, correlation search, and our use case task, augmentation by example.
-As there is not a single discovery system to cover all of the discovery operations covered in this paper, we compare to individual state-of-the-art baselines per task.
+Since we propose a holistic system, we also focus on holistic evaluation.
+This indicates that we cannot apply the same level of ablation as standalone algorithm papers.
+Rather, we evaluate \system on well-known tasks: Single- and multi-column join search, union search, correlation search, and a set of more complex tasks.
+As there is not a single discovery system to cover all of the discovery operators, we compare to individual state-of-the-art baselines per task.

-\textbf{Single-column join search.} We use Josie~\cite{DBLP:conf/sigmod/ZhuDNM19} as the join discovery baseline.
-Josie is the state-of-the-art single-column join discovery approach.
-Note that we do not evaluate keyword search as a separate operation because it is an attribute-, i.e., column, agnostic version of the join search, where the value overlap is calculated based on table values instead of column values.

-\textbf{Multi-column join search.} We leverage MATE~\cite{DBLP:journals/pvldb/EsmailoghliQA22}, the state-of-the-art system to discover multi-column joins.
-MATE uses the XASH index to filter non-joinable rows.
+\textbf{Single-column join search.} We use Josie~\cite{DBLP:conf/sigmod/ZhuDNM19} as the state-of-the-art single-column join discovery baseline.
+Note that we do not evaluate keyword search because it is an attribute-agnostic version of the join search. \textbf{Multi-column join search.} We use \textsc{Mate}~\cite{DBLP:journals/pvldb/EsmailoghliQA22}, the only approach to discover multi-column joins, as the baseline. \textbf{Union Search.} We select Starmie~\cite{DBLP:journals/pvldb/FanWLZM23}, the most recent and the most effective approach, as the baseline for our union discovery plan. \textbf{Correlation search.} We use the sketch-based correlation approximation approach~\cite{DBLP:conf/icde/SantosBMF22} as the baseline for our correlation discovery plan.
+This baseline is the most efficient correlation search approach.

-\textbf{Union Search.} We use Starmie~\cite{DBLP:journals/pvldb/FanWLZM23} as the state-of-the-art baseline for our union discovery plan.
-It trains a large language model to discover the unionable tables.
-In addition to column similarities, Starmie leverages column-table associations to learn the semantics of the columns in the context of their tables.

-\textbf{Correlation search.} We use the state-of-the-art correlation approximation approach~\cite{DBLP:conf/icde/SantosBMF22} as the baseline for our correlation discovery plan.
-Our correlation seeker simulates the QCR-based correlation calculations.
-The authors in this approach create a join/correlation index that allows simultaneous join and correlation lookup in the index.
-They leverage a hash-based sketching technique to effectively sample the tables for more efficient correlation calculation.

-\textbf{Augmentation by Example.} We use DataXFormer as the state-of-the-art transformation discovery system~\cite{abedjan2015dataxformer} for this operation.